The Post (film): Filming

 The film began principal photography in New York on May 30, 2017.
 On June 6, 2017, it was announced that the project, retitled The Papers, would also star Alison Brie, Carrie Coon, David Cross, Bruce Greenwood, Tracy Letts, Bob Odenkirk, Sarah Paulson, Jesse Plemons, Matthew Rhys, Michael Stuhlbarg, Bradley Whitford, and Zach Woods.
 On August 25, 2017, the film's title reverted to The Post.
 Spielberg finished the final cut of the film on November 6, 2017, with the final sound mix also completed along with the musical score a week later, on November 13.

 Costume design

 Writing for The New York Times, Manohla Dargis indicated some high points in the costume design used in the film stating, "The costume designer Ann Roth subtly brightens Katharine, taking her from leaden gray to free-flowing gold."

-Music
+Soundtrack

 When Steven first approached me about [The Post], we talked about Kay Graham and Ben Bradlee and what opportunities the film might present for me.
 When I've thought about it, I've never been in a newsroom – you know, with the clattering of a thousand typewriters in those days...
 Now no one's using them, it's all silent.
 But it must have been quite a noisy environment, really – everyone running back and forth.
 So I thought, "Well, how are you gonna get any music in a newsroom?"